mage561/scRNAmazed/README.md

 # How to use the pipeline:
 You need to edit main.nf to compel the behavior you want <br />
-Let it run once until the get_metadata line, the you will be able to see what metadata is available<br />
+Let it run once until the get_metadata line, you will then be able to see what metadata is available<br />
 Once you are ready, uncomment/edit the lines you need and run
 ```shell
 nextflow run main.nf -resume